vicvinni/sukhdiakEatry/README.md

 ### By Vinni Victor - 20 OCT 2020

-_Edit_ : As of 20 Oct 2020 - all Text, images and Videos is only a filler
+_Please note_ : some videos may be subject to change, depending on if and when i work on the code _Edit_ : All information correct as of 16 Nov 2020